1. This organization shall be known as the National West

 13. One must be an individual or family member of the N.W.O.E.T.C.

-in order to purchase WOE bands from the N.W.O.E.T.C.
+in order to purchase WEST bands from the N.W.O.E.T.C.
 Band Director

 (Organization or club membership may not purchase N.W.O.E.T.C.